benetech/martus.martus-build/BuildFiles/Documents/README.txt

   load very slowly and result in various errors.

-C. Changes from version 3.3.2 to version 3.4
+D. Changes from version 3.3.2 to version 3.4

 - Added the ability to require data entry in certain grid columns before a bulletin can be saved.